 by Kate Kompelien

-- Though offering digital channels and services is incredibly important in today’s marketplace, this need is secondary to facilitating meaningful interactions with customers, no matter the channel.
+During the COVID-19 pandemic, many financial institutions shifted to an entirely digital service operation to circumvent the removal of face-to-face interaction opportunities.
+Though offering digital channels and services is incredibly important in today’s marketplace, this need is secondary to facilitating meaningful interactions with account holders.

-Delivering experiences that exceed the expectations of your customers requires that your bank implement an intentional customer experience (CX) strategy, instead of simply trying to improve individual customer service interactions.
-The difference is this: building a successful customer experience strategy means considering how every interaction or service can and should feed into a more meaningful, valuable and personalized customer journey and experience across all channels and touchpoints.
-Customer service interactions are just one piece of the larger puzzle; to truly maximize their customer experience strategy, banks and credit unions should consider every touchpoint, whether on the front lines of customer service within their brick-and-mortar locations, or on the back end of their software and technology stack.
+Delivering high-value interaction experiences requires that your institution implement an intentional experience (CX) strategy, instead of simply trying to improve individual, isolated service interactions.
+The difference is this: building a successful CX strategy means considering how every interaction or service can and should feed into a more meaningful, valuable, and personalized experience across all channels and touchpoints in the journey.
+Service interactions are just one piece of the larger puzzle; to truly maximize the CX strategy, banks and credit unions should consider every touchpoint, whether at brick-and-mortar locations or via digital channels.

 A meaningful CX strategy includes, but is not limited to:

-- Designing customer journeys and processes that aim to reduce friction across all servicing and engagement channels – elevating the experience for your customers.
+- Designing journeys and processes that aim to reduce friction across all servicing and engagement channels – elevating the experience for your account holders.

-- Offering more diverse communication channels, like SMS and video, allowing customers to select their preferred method of engagement and starting every interaction on the right foot.
+- Offering more diverse communication channels, like SMS and video, allowing individuals to select their preferred method of engagement and starting every interaction on the right foot.

 - Delivering a cohesive, frictionless omnichannel experience across all channels.
-Whether your customer comes through your website’s live chat and is directed to a live agent or sends a text and is directed to a voice call, the experience should be consistent and seamless across all channels.
+Whether your account holder comes through your website’s live chat and is directed to a live agent or sends a text and is directed to a voice call, the experience should be consistent and seamless across all channels.

-- Collecting comprehensive customer data and understanding how to utilize that data to perform relevant, meaningful interactions and outreach with every customer, no matter the need or channel.
+- Collecting comprehensive account holder data and understanding how to utilize that data to perform relevant, meaningful interactions and outreach, no matter the individual, need, or channel.

 - Taking an iterative, agile approach to CX change management to drive immediate results where possible, while keeping a methodical pace when implementing more complex technologies or strategies.

-- Consulting with an expert CX partner like Avtex around technology adoption and change management to ensure long-term, high-impact outcomes for your bank, employees and customers.
+- Consulting with an expert CX partner like Avtex around technology adoption and change management to ensure long-term, high-impact outcomes for your institution, employees, and account holders.

 Implementing a comprehensive and intentional CX strategy involving all of these components will help your bank or credit union build trust with your consumers, develop loyalty, and drive growth through more targeted, meaningful interactions.